133-135 Bethnal Green Road[email protected]

 Pastoral System

 The wellbeing of participants is of great importance to us.
-Newspeak House employs an interfaith minister and retains a pastoral board who are there to provide support for the emotional and psychological health of our community members.
+Newspeak House employs an interfaith minister who is there to provide support for the emotional and psychological health of our community members.

 Even in communities where everyone has the best of intentions, things can sometimes go wrong.
-Our pastoral team are experienced in community harm prevention and response, and we will proactively deal with any conflicts or pastoral issues should they arise.
+We are experienced in community harm prevention and response, and we will proactively engage conflicts or pastoral issues should they arise.

 If you would like to know more about our pastoral provisions, please contact [email protected]